symfony/ux/src/LiveComponent/src/Resources/doc/index.rst

         class="{{ this.getError('post.content') ? 'has-error' : '' }}"
     >{{ post.content }}</textarea>

-Once a component has been validated, the component will “rememeber” that it has been validated.
+Once a component has been validated, the component will "rememeber" that it has been validated.
 This means that, if you edit a field and the component re-renders, it will be validated again.